ethanweed/Studium_Generale/SG_notes_class_02.md

           otters suckle their young”
         - “Duck-billed platypuses do not suckle their young/platypuses are mammals/therefore not all mammals suckle their young
-        - Scientific inference is typically *not* inductive.
+        - Scientific inference is typically *not* deductive.
 Why?
     - Inductive argument
         - Non-deductive (empirical sciences vs. pure math / logic)
         - Argue from specific cases to support a generalization